rvdende/drone2/README.md

 More detailed documentation to follow shortly including pinout diagram.
 Alternatively have a look in libraries for the motor control and receiver code to see or change pinouts.

-A lot of source is from `https://github.com/AeroQuad/AeroQuad` big thanks goes out to https://github.com/kh4 for DUE reciver and motor code.
+A lot of source is from https://github.com/AeroQuad/AeroQuad big thanks goes out to https://github.com/kh4 for DUE reciver and motor code.

 Hardware
 =========

+You can add support for your sensors, perhaps the calibration code can be factored out of the individual sensor "driver" code.
+Have a look at the existing files for reference.

 [MinIMU-9 v2 Gyro, Accelerometer, and Compass (L3GD20 and LSM303DLHC Carrier)](http://www.pololu.com/catalog/product/1268)